appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 Actions are certain tasks like getting data from an application or sending data to an application based on specific API filter conditions known as Action Filters.
 Every Schema is an entity that requires to multiple actions to perform multiple operations as per the transaction happening.
 For Eg: GET, POST, PUT, DELETE etc.

-This section of the document will enable the user to create actions, action filter and error filters under a created schema, when working with process flow.
+This section of the document will enable the user to create actions, action filter and error filters under a created schema, when working with processflow.

 ## Prerequisites
 - The User should have a valid APPSeCONNECT account.